Tree sort

 Binary Insertion Sort

-Binary Insertion Sort is a variant of insertion sort in which the insertion position is determined using a binary search.
+Binary Insertion Sort is a variant of insertion sort in which the insertion position is determined using binary search.
 The time complexity of the algorithm is O(n2)

 The algorithm works like this: